DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 - 27% of active Publish users are in Manage
 - 23% of active Publish users are active in Manage

 Since there are a lot of users in Publish who are not set up in Manage, we have a large pool of contact details to draw from.
-These users will already have DfE sign in accounts.
+These users will already have DfE Sign In accounts.

 ## Iteration 1